Uncategorized

 The Hidden Cost of IPL on the Wrong Skin Type

-When IPL is misapplied to Fitzpatrick IV–VI patients, the visible consequences are: hypopigmented “ghost spots” where the device fired on pigment; PIH that takes 6–18 months to fade; persistent darkening of treated patches.
-Correction typically requires Aerolase or fractional non-ablative laser, topical cysteamine, and strict SPF for 12+ months.
-We see 1–2 of these patients per month.
-The original IPL spend ($600–$1,400) plus correction ($1,200–$2,500) makes the “cheaper” option more expensive than starting with Aerolase.
+When IPL is misapplied to Fitzpatrick IV to VI patients, the visible consequences are hypopigmented “ghost spots” where the device fired on pigment, post-inflammatory pigment that can take 6 to 18 months to fade, and persistent darkening of treated patches.
+Correction usually requires Aerolase or fractional non-ablative laser, topical pigment management and strict SPF for many months.
+The original IPL spend plus correction often makes the cheaper option the more expensive one.

 When IPL Still Makes Sense

-- Fitzpatrick I–II only, no tan, no melasma history
+• Fitzpatrick I to II only, no tan, no melasma history

-- You can take 5–7 days of scabbing
+• You can take 5 to 7 days of scabbing

-For literally any other profile, Aerolase is the better tool in 2026.
+For nearly any other profile, Aerolase is the better tool in 2026.

 Aerolase Across the GTA